msweeney27j/-megr2157-portfolio/docs/assignments/A03/index.md

 ### Pin hole Stress Concentration
 ![Pin hole stress concentration calculations](Pin.jpeg)

 A pin hole in a tensile member creates a stress concentration around the hole.
-For this analysis, a stress concentration factor of approximately Kt = 3.0 was used for a circular hole in tension.
+For this analysis, a stress concentration factor of approximately Kt = 3.0 was used for a circular hole in tension, based on the stress concentration charts in Machinery's Handbook

 Using the nominal axial stress: